kubeflow/website/content/docs/aws/troubleshooting-aws.md

 ### EKS Cluster Creation Failure

 There are several problems that could lead to cluster creation failure.
 If you see some errors when creating your cluster using `eksctl`, please open the CloudFormation console and check your stacks.
 To recover from failure, you need to follow the guidance from the `eksctl` output logs.
-Once you understand the root cause of your failure, you can delete your cluster and rerun `${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform`.
+Once you understand the root cause of your failure, you can delete your cluster and rerun `kfctl apply platform`.

 Common issues: